Lessinia: Roman era

-Since before the beginning of Roman rule, which began between the 3rd and 2nd centuries B.C., the territory of Lessinia was inhabited by various populations of Rhaetian origin.
-A separate mention should be made of the ancient inhabitants of Valpolicella, the Arusnates, whose Rhaetian or Etruscan origin is debated; this population enjoyed special administrative autonomy even after the arrival of the Romans by forming the Pagus Arusnatium.
+Before Roman rule, which began between the 3rd and 2nd centuries BC, the territory of Lessinia was inhabited by various populations of Rhaetian origin.
+A separate mention belongs to the ancient inhabitants of Valpolicella, the Arusnates, whose Rhaetian or Etruscan origin is debated.
+This population enjoyed special administrative autonomy even after the arrival of the Romans, forming the Pagus Arusnatium.

-Two of the most important Roman roads converged on Verona's territory, the Via Claudia Augusta, which connected northern Europe to the Po Valley, and the Via Postumia, which, starting from Liguria, extended to the empire's easternmost borders.
-The passage of these fundamental routes, which joined in the city of Verona, made the area strategically very important.
-Their presence also influenced the Lessinian hill territory where secondary routes were built that joined them.
+Two important Roman roads converged on Verona's territory: the Via Claudia Augusta, which connected northern Europe to the Po Valley, and the Via Postumia, which, starting from Liguria, extended to the eastern borders of the Roman Empire.
+The convergence of these routes in Verona made the area strategically important, and secondary roads were also built through the Lessinian hills.

-At that time Lessinia, part of the Veronese countryside, was almost entirely occupied by forests for the lower part (Frizzolana and Selva veronensis) while the plains higher up (Lessinium) were used for summer grazing.
-In addition to grazing activities, in Lessinia the gathering of herbs, berries, mushrooms, firewood and timber for construction was practiced.
-From the quarries white and reddish limestone was extracted, widely used for town buildings.
-Despite this, much of the territory was uninhabited.
-There were, therefore, few signs left by the Romans, especially in the higher areas, who limited themselves to guarding the accesses, leaving the locals with the power to organize themselves administratively.
-At San Mauro di Saline there was a cart road that went up the ridge and was used for the transhumance to the heights of goats and sheep.
+At that time Lessinia, part of the Veronese countryside, was largely occupied by forests in the lower part, known as Frizzolana and Selva veronensis, while the high plains, known as Lessinium, were used for summer grazing.
+In addition to grazing, the gathering of herbs, berries, mushrooms, firewood and construction timber was practised.
+White and reddish limestone was extracted from the quarries and widely used in urban buildings.

+Much of the territory remained uninhabited and few Roman traces were left in the higher areas, where the Romans mainly guarded access routes and left local communities a degree of administrative autonomy.
+At San Mauro di Saline there was a cart road that went up the ridge and was used for transhumance of goats and sheep to the heights.
 At Velo Veronese there was a military fort.

-The situation was different for the villages at the bottom of the valley in which, as a result of the centuriation of the 2nd century B.C., intense agricultural activity developed and where, at the same time, Roman villas arose whose owner, usually residing in the city, went there to administer his funds.
-Remains of some of them have been found in Negrar, Romagnano, Azzago, and Colognola ai Colli.
-From the Valpantena and Valpolicella departed the aqueducts that supplied the city of Verona.
+The situation differed in the valley-bottom villages, where the centuriation of the 2nd century BC promoted intense agriculture and the construction of Roman villas.
+Remains have been found at Negrar, Romagnano, Azzago and Colognola ai Colli.
+From Valpantena and Valpolicella departed the aqueducts that supplied Verona.
 A hypogeum from the late imperial period has been found at Santa Maria in Stelle.

-Beginning in the 4th century the Christianization of the people living in Lessinia began to take place; the burning of the temple of Minerva that stood in Marano (where the sanctuary of Santa Maria di Valverde stands today) is evidence of that process.
+Beginning in the 4th century, the Christianization of the inhabitants of Lessinia began; the burning of the temple of Minerva at Marano, where the sanctuary of Santa Maria di Valverde now stands, is linked to this process.